Pope Clement VII: Statesmanship

 While Cardinal Giulio was not officially appointed Vice-Chancellor of the Church (second-in-command) until 9 March 1517, in practice Leo X governed in partnership with his cousin from the beginning.
 Initially, his duties centered primarily on administering Church affairs in Florence and conducting international relations.
-In January 1514, King Henry VIII of England appointed him Cardinal protector of England.
-The following year, King Francis I of France nominated him to become Archbishop of Narbonne, and in 1516 named him cardinal protector of France.
+In January 1514, Henry VIII of England appointed him Cardinal protector of England.
+The following year, Francis I of France nominated him to become Archbishop of Narbonne, and in 1516 named him cardinal protector of France.
 In a scenario typical of Cardinal Giulio's independent-minded statesmanship, the respective kings of England and France, recognizing a conflict of interest in Giulio protecting both countries simultaneously, brought pressure to bear on him to resign his other protectorship; to their dismay, he refused.